RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 title: Share Your Dotnet Notebooks on Binder
 description: How to share your dotnet jupyter notebooks on binder
 date: 2020-11-22
-tags: binder, dotnet, jupyter-notebooks, notebooks
+tags: binder, dotnet, jupyternotebooks, notebooks
 ---

 <page-header title="Share Your .NET Notebooks on Binder"></page-header>